-Competition also serves the interests of European end-users, as it provides for maximum benefit in terms of choice, price, and quality.
+Competition also serves the interests of European end-users, as it helps to fuel innovation and provides for maximum benefit in terms of choice, price, and quality.
 Finally, effective competition at the national level fuels the development of the internal market - Europe's global competitiveness relies on competitive European (national) markets.
-A competitive European telecoms sector in turn contributes to a vibrant European economy.
+A competitive European telecoms sector in turn contributes to a vibrant European economy, which in turn should provide the conditions for continued efficient investment and innovation.